Procsiab/sagrada-alloma/README.md

 ********************************************************

-We proudly present a full working software version of the well-known game: SAGRADA.
+We proudly present a full working software version of the well-known table-game: SAGRADA.